Hafnarfjörður

 Applications here are only considered for temporary cover positions and will not be taken into account for vacancies that are advertised separately.
 We therefore encourage you to keep a close eye on all advertised vacancies on the City of Hafnarfjörður website and to apply specifically if a particular position interests you.

-Your application for a supply teaching position is active for six months and will become inactive after this time.
-You can request to have your application deactivated before this time by sending an email to mannaudur@hafnarfjordur.is
+Your application for a locum position is active for six months and will become inactive after that time.
+You can request to have your application deactivated before then by sending an email to mannaudur@hafnarfjordur.is

 Applications for temporary cover positions are not responded to individually, but all applications are treated in confidence.